Paralegal / Firm Administrator

 That’s great, and important of course, but Mitzi swears that the best training she every received was in college.
 She lived in a beach town and waited tables.
 She learned invaluable life skills.
 Things like how to put in long hours, multitasking and dealing with demanding customers, remaining level headed, listening, and treating everyone the same.

 All skills that carried over into her career as a ‘kick-ass’ paralegal.
-Mitzi is divorced and has a 17-year-old son.
+Mitzi is divorced and has a 18 year-old son who is heading to college in the Fall.
 She has a great relationship with her ex-husband.
 She is remarried, has a blended family and everyone works together.
 She strives to see that all our clients have the kind of family law outcome she achieved.

 She’s been through what our clients are about to go through.
 She brings her experiences to our clients every day.
 Despite all her (considerable) knowledge of North Carolina Family Law, litigation, and court procedures (among many others), perhaps the most important thing she brings to our clients is the ability to relate to them as someone who’s been through it all.